garymast/geospatial-co/README.md

   - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fgarymast.github.io%2Fgeospatial-co%2Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
   ![CSS Validate](assets/images/readme_images/css-check.jpg)

-### Unfixed Bugs
+### Bugs and Issues

-I did not come accross any bugs at the completion of the project.
+Debugging and troubleshooting was done continuously throughout the development process.
+All known bugs have now been removed.

 ## Deployment